-Before SDRAM can execute a read command that it receives, there is a delay time, which is measured in clock cycles (CLK).
-The lower the delay time the faster the execution of commands will be.
-It is therefore desirable to minimize this cycle length.
+Before DRAM can execute a read command that it receives, there is a delay time, which is measured in clock cycles (CLK).
 Some memory modules are unable to deal with short delay times.
-We recommend that you set this delay time between 2.5 and 3 CLK's (the default is 2.5).
+We recommend that you set this delay time between 2 and 2.5 CLK's (the default is 2.5).
 If your system becomes unstable we recommend that you increase the delay time.